FredHutch/wdl-unit-tests/helloModuleHostname/README.md

 **Outputs:**
 - `stdout`: File containing the hostname of the execution node
+- `module_loaded`: Boolean indicating if the specified module was successfully loaded

 ### Task: `Hostname`
 Executes the `hostname` command within an environment with Python modules loaded.